Dual Monitor Stand vs Two Single Stands: Which Setup Boosts Productivity & Comfort?

 Other Factors To Note

-Depending on your preference and computer monitors, ask the monitor manufacturers – how much is a dual monitor stand.
+Depending on your preference and computer monitors, ask the monitor manufacturers – dual monitor stands.
 Once you get an idea, you will see that dual monitors with adjustable arms are a valuable investment.

 For one, they make cable management easier since you won’t have to install the second monitor at the other end of the table.
 But it’s crucial to ensure that the desk features a solid construction to not buckle under the added weight.